snagori28/zeroth-ai-framework/WHITEPAPER.md

 ### Reasoner Agent
 Combines known facts to form logical inferences—think deductive reasoning.
-Example: input `["Oxygen lasts 14 days", "Trip is 20 days"]` → output `Insufficient oxygen for mission`.
+Example: input `["Oxygen lasts 14 days", "Trip will take 20 days"]` → output `Insufficient oxygen for mission`.

 ### Feedback Agent
 Validates new facts before they are stored.
-Example: if the LLM suggests `"Water found at crater"`, the agent decides to accept, edit or reject it before adding to memory.
+Example: if the LLM suggests `"Oxgen can by sythesised on mars"`, the agent decides to accept, edit or reject it before adding to memory.

 ### Explainer Agent